open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 appurtenant to asynchronous instruments outside of registered callbacks in the context of a single `MetricReader` collection.

+The implementation SHOULD use a timeout to prevent indefinite callback execution.

 The implementation MUST complete the execution of all callbacks for a given instrument before starting a subsequent round of collection.